roryl23/droneOS/README.md

   * Translate into actions that utilize output interfaces in `internal/output`, if necessary.
   * Complete this in less than the millisecond interval configured in `configs/config.yaml` under `pluginWaitInterval`.

-By default, the main loop will prioritize obstacle avoidance, then process base station commands, over anything else;
+By default, the default priority is configured with the provided `internal/plugin/droneos` as highest.
-this can be overridden if you're feeling adventurous by changing `overridePluginDefaults` in `configs/config.yaml`.
+This can be overridden if you're feeling adventurous by adjusting plugin priority using `pluginPriority` in `configs/config.yaml`.
-If you override, your plugin needs to handle everything since obstacle avoidance and base station input are implemented as plugins.
+If you override, your plugin needs to handle everything since obstacle avoidance and base station input are implemented in the default plugin.

 ### Logging